fmezas/game-engine/README.md

     user=> (use 'tanks.core)
     user=> (start)

-to see a sample game that uses the engine.
+to see a (very primitive) sample game that uses the engine.

 Or from the command line: